Doctor Who: The Monthly Adventures: Continuation

 In May 2020, Big Finish announced that the Main Range would conclude with its 275th release, to be replaced with regular releases of each Doctor in their own boxsets throughout the year from January 2022.
 With 275 releases over 22 years, the series achieved the Guinness World Record for longest running science fiction audio play series in 2021.
+However, in terms of time-span the claim is contestable, as Ruby the Galactic Gumshoe by the ZBS Foundation has run sporadically since 1982, with a release as recently as 2025, and at the time of The Monthly Adventures receiving the award, had made a release in 2018, a 36-year lifespan then, and a 43-year lifespan as of the most recent release.

-The revamp was stated by Big Finish to be an effort to be more accessible to newcomers, by allowing for "a natural 'stepping on point'" for them; they also stated that it would also allow for more "exciting new possibilities and creative freedom" in the cast combinations and story lengths and arcs.
+The revamp was stated by Big Finish to be an effort to be more accessible to newcomers by allowing for "a natural 'stepping on point'" for them; they also stated that it would allow for more "exciting new possibilities and creative freedom" in the cast combinations and story lengths and arcs.